-In addition, the Company's Appointments Committee prepares the proposed appointments or removals of the external directors of both the unlisted country subholding companies and the other companies in which the Company has a direct or indirect interest and that are not controlled by a country subholding company.
+The Company's Appointments Committee also reports on or prepares proposals regarding the appointment or removal of external directors of both unlisted country subholding companies and of other companies in which the Company has a direct or indirect interest and that are not controlled by a country subholding company.
 In addition, the Company's Appointments Committee acknowledges the appointment or removal of the external directors of both the head of business companies (that are not controlled by a listed country subholding company) and of the other companies in which the non-listed country subholding companies that are not controlled by a head of business company have a direct or indirect interest.